Covid-Nein-Team/TheSoundOfSilence/data/README.md

     the [MOPITT mission][3] by the Canadian Space Agency.
 The data is pre-processed to an average per country per day, using the geo-location data as contained in the `../resources/countries.geojson` file.
+4. `no2_data.csv`: Contains measurements of nitrogen dioxide (NO2) in the troposphere in molecules per square centimetre as reported by the [OMI Mission][4]

 In addition to these files, we also supply the following auxiliary files that we used to pre-process the data.